Developing EJI-Focused Course Materials through Workshops and Small-Group Cohort Support

 Instructors in CAS have indicated immense anxiety around engaging in difficult conversations about highly politicized topics as well as an overwhelming desire to learn how to best approach these conversations in the classroom and elsewhere.
 Instructors also want to ensure that their classrooms, no matter the subject matter, are spaces where all students can learn and thrive.

-This year the College is supporting a two-pronged initiative which includes 1) offering a series of programming concerning curricular development and inclusive pedagogies, and 2) piloting a small-group cohort where participants engage with the workshop lessons and each other over a quarter to develop concrete materials for their departments and their classrooms.
+After last year’s success, the College is continuing a two-pronged initiative this winter, which includes offering 1) a series of programming concerning curricular development and inclusive pedagogies, and 2) a small-group cohort where participants engage with the workshop lessons and each other over a quarter to develop concrete materials for their departments and their classrooms.

 Workshops